Daniel-Das-k/Procura/README.md

 3. **Summarization:**

     ![Procura Architecture](images/Summarization.png)
-    - VerbiQube automatically generates announcements and posts for Discord servers.
+    - Procura automatically generates announcements and posts for Discord servers.
     - When a YouTube video is uploaded and linked to Discord, it triggers the post creation.
     - The video is converted into a post specifically tailored for the Discord community.